jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 `imenu` to keep the index up to date when files are modified, as sections may be added or removed.

+By default, the `imenu` menu is nested.
+If you prefer a flat menu, you can customize `markdown-nested-imenu-heading-index`.

+`markdown-nested-imenu-header-index`

+:   Boolean, default: `t`.

+    Use nested imenu heading index when non-`nil` and a flat menu otherwise.
+A nested index may provide more natural browsing from the menu bar, but a flat list may allow for faster keyboard navigation via tab completion.

 Another useful `imenu`-based package is [`imenu-list`](https://github.com/bmag/imenu-list), a third-party package which shows the current buffer's `imenu` entries in a popup buffer.
 You can install `imenu-list` from MELPA.